hyperledger-archives/burrow/api.md

 <a name="unsafe"></a>
 ###Unsafe

 These methods are unsafe because they require that a private key is either transmitted or received.
-They are supposed to be used mostly in development/debugging, and should normally not be used in a production environment.
+They are supposed to be used only in development.

 ***